 In Matt 16, Jesus tells his disciples not to follow the bad examples of the Pharisees and Sadducees but instead follow the holy spirit.
 The holy spirit demonstrates his revealing power to Peter when he reveals through Peter to the disciples that Jesus is the Messiah.
 From that point, Jesus declares that to Peter he will be the rock or foundation of the church and that whatever he binds and loses on earth will be bound and loosed in heaven.
 All of Matt 18 is about sin and how to deal with an unrepentant church member who has done harm to others.
 They must be put out if they refuse to repent.
 Of course, the church must still treat them right and forgive them.

-This phrase about “binding and loosing” has nothing to do with getting rich, praying for political victories, or exorcising demons, it is all about ex-communication.
-This shows the church how to deal with violators of moral laws in the new covenant.
+This phrase about “binding and losing” has nothing to do with getting rich, praying for political victories, or exorcising demons, it is all about ex-communication.
+Spiritual warfare exists but this verse isn’t about that, and there are other places in scripture that talk about faith to move mountains (Mark 11:12-24), spiritual warfare (Ep 6:10-18, 1 John 4:1-6, Col 2:6-10), etc so we can ask things according to the will of God and trust him to operate through the holy spirit to move supernaturally.
+This scripture in large context shows the church how to deal with violators of moral laws in the new covenant.
 They are no longer to be stoned to death (because Christ died for them) but simply excommunicated until they repent.
 However, as mentioned in Paul’s letters this is not permanent nor is it to be a spiteful rejection.
 If we are to treat this person as an unbeliever then the question is how are we supposed to treat unbelievers?
 Jesus said that those who are not with him (unbelievers) are against him (Matt 12:30, Luke 11:23, Luke 12:51-52) making them enemies of God (John 5:23).
 Since Jesus told us to love, give to, and pray for our enemies (Matt 5:43-48) we are to continue doing that for this person, the ex-communication is simply a means of preventing them from harming others in the church community.
 This protects church members from continuous perpetrators of heinous crimes like sexual assault or theft and prevents the church from being associated with scandal.
-It also removes people from the church body who gossip, spread anti-christ ideas, or simply try to usurp authority or incite rebellion.
+It also removes people from the church body who gossip, spread anti-Christ ideas, or simply try to usurp authority or incite rebellion.
 Ex-communication is allowed biblically in the new covenant, as long as the person is dealt with in private first before they are publicly called out, and forgiveness must be a part of the process whether they return or not.